Acoustic Emission

 I'm all about providing a benefit before using any technology, this AE device simplifies this by crunching data in the collector, transposing it to an easy to understand figure that can be compared to the previous reading for immediate action.

-It is then saved to the database providing a trend over time.
+It is then saved into the database providing a trend over time.

 Multiple data points and routes can be inspected, downloaded into a history file that trends points and flag warnings if required.